tgrospic/rnode-client-js/README.md

 ![](docs/intellisense-vscode.png)

-## Available proxies for _testnet_, _devnet_ and _sandboxnet_
+## Available proxies for _testnet_

-Sample static site to test requests from the browser [https://tgrospic.github.io/rnode-client-js](https://tgrospic.github.io/rnode-client-js).
-It's published as part of the example repository [@tgrospic/rnode-client-js](https://github.com/tgrospic/rnode-client-js).
+In the example, the proxies are also for _devnet_ and _sandboxnet_, but they are much less stable and are intended for RChain developers.

 #### Proxy address pattern: